Is Camber Energy Inc. (CEI) a Keeper?

 Is It Worth Investing in Camber Energy Inc. (AMEX :CEI) Right Now?

 Camber Energy Inc. (AMEX:CEI) scored a price-to-earnings ratio above its average ratio, recording 0.00 x from its present earnings ratio.
-Plus, the 36-month beta value for CEI is at 1.18.
+Plus, the 36-month beta value for CEI is at 0.96.
+Opinions of the stock are interesting as 0 analysts out of 1 who provided ratings for Camber Energy Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 1 as “sell.”

-CEI currently public float of 19.68M and currently shorts hold a 5.16% ratio of that float.
-Today, the average trading volume of CEI was 1.57M shares.
+The average price from analysts is $781250.00.
+CEI currently public float of 19.68M and currently shorts hold a 5.17% ratio of that float.
+Today, the average trading volume of CEI was 2.26M shares.

 CEI’s Market Performance

-CEI stocks went down by -8.46% for the week, with a monthly drop of -24.40% and a quarterly performance of -66.52%, while its annual performance rate touched -95.13%.
-The volatility ratio for the week stands at 6.18% while the volatility levels for the past 30 days are set at 9.88% for Camber Energy Inc..
-The simple moving average for the period of the last 20 days is 2.10% for CEI stocks with a simple moving average of -59.91% for the last 200 days.
+CEI stocks went up by 7.82% for the week, with a monthly drop of -16.93% and a quarterly performance of -56.67%, while its annual performance rate touched -93.96%.
+The volatility ratio for the week stands at 26.26% while the volatility levels for the past 30 days are set at 13.04% for Camber Energy Inc..
+The simple moving average for the period of the last 20 days is 23.52% for CEI stocks with a simple moving average of -52.06% for the last 200 days.

 Stock Fundamentals for CEI